Yoga is infectious… if you’re exposed to it by the right person you can easily learn the benefits of yoga.

 That’s why it’s so important, if you’re hoping to experience the benefits yoga offers for yourself, to know exactly what to look for in a Vancouver yoga instructor.

-If you’re looking for a yoga class or instructor, here are five questions you need to ask so that you can be sure you get the best results from your yoga experience.
+If you’re looking for a Yoga Teacher Training Vancouver program, here are five questions you need to ask so that you can be sure you get the best results from your yoga experience.

 1. “Why yoga?”